simonambridge/RTFAP2/TransactionHandlers/README.md

 ##Demo tech set up

+###Pre-requisites
-In order to run this demo, it is assumed that you have the following installed and available on your local system.
-Please note, this demo is built using the 5.0.3 branch of Datastax Enterprise as Spark Direct Streams (Kafka in this demo) support is much improved in this version.
+The following components must be installed and available on your machine.

+Please note, this demo is built using the 5.0.3 branch of Datastax Enterprise - Spark Direct Streams (Kafka in this demo) support is much improved in DSE 4.8+

   1. Datastax Enterprise 5.0.3
   2. Apache Kafka 0.10.1.0, I used the Scala 2.10 build